cbajapan/swift-fcsdk-ios/Sources/FCSDK-iOS/FCSDKiOS.docc/CreatingSession.md

 /// - Parameters:
 ///   - sessionid: The SessionID we get back from the Server.
-///   - networkStatus: The Network status from our Network Monitor. func createSession(sessionid: String, networkStatus: Bool) async {
+///   - networkStatus: The Network status from our Network Monitor. func createSession(sessionid: String, networkStatus: Bool) {

 // Initialize the ACBUC Object with our SessionID and set the Delegate
      self.acbuc = ACBUC.uc(withConfiguration: sessionid, delegate: self)